heyxyz/hey/README.md

 ### Bundle Analyzer

-In `apps/web`, we have a bundle analyzer available to view detailed information about the size and contents of our production bundles.
+In `apps/web`, we've got a bundle analyzer that spills the beans on the size and contents of our production bundles.
+It's like having X-ray vision for your code!

 To generate this output, run: